Auslander regular algebras and Coxeter matrices: Characterisation of distributivity for lattices using the Coxeter matrix

-If $X=\langle x\rangle$ is join irreducible, let $Y$ be the row whose leftmost entry is in column $X$.
-By Lemma \ref{cox}, this means that $x\in \min Y^c$.
-We divide into cases based on the number of elements in $\min Y^c$.
+If $X=\langle x\rangle$ is meet-irreducible in $R$, let $Y$ be the row whose leftmost non-zero entry is in column $X$.
+Such a $Y$ exists by the assumption that $U_1=\id.$ By Lemma \ref{cox}, this means that $x\in \max Y^c$.
+We divide into cases based on the number of elements in $\max Y^c$.